CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

    ![EmonCMS Inputs](/images/emoncms_device_inputs2.PNG?raw=true)

 ### Other software options
 If you would like to use something other than EmonCMS, you can do that too!
 Make sure the ATM90E32 library is included in the sketch.
-See the [examples folder](/tree/master/Software/examples) for examples of how things could be done using JSON or MQTT.
+See the [examples folder](/Software/examples) for examples of how things could be done using JSON or MQTT.
 Users have already setup feeds to Home Assistant, Influxdb, and Graphina.

+Support for this energy meter, and the ATM90E32 is not included in (the dev branch of) [ESPHome.](https://github.com/esphome/esphome/tree/dev)

 ## Hardware Setup
-If you purchased an energy meter kit you can skip this section and go to **Installing the Energy Meter**
+If you purchased an energy meter kit you can skip this section and go to [Installing the Energy Meter](#installing-the-energy-meter)

 ### Connect your controller to the energy meter
 Connect the pins on the Energy Monitor to your MCU.
 If you have the adapter board, everything should already be connected properly.
 The following are the default for each, but they can be changed in software if you are using these pins for something else.